tarrie/journal/README.md

 # 08/21/2020
 - Spent 3hr figuring out why my routes werent passing to CreateEventHome.
 Forgot to use the CreateEventNavigator as the screen went directly to CreateEventHome.
 Also to pass params through a Navigator don't need context need :https://stackoverflow.com/a/61262356/13655034 .
 So createeventcontext is useless not even used.
 - Going to hold off on UI and try to get the basic event creation flow working including java api.
 Replace trashcan in top right corner with "done"
+- Left off with GroupContext and UserContext added in CreateEventHome need to use this for the finisher